thomasclarke1969/documentation/guide/ios/push-notifications.md

 ##Triggering Alerts

 By default, the Layer Push Notification service will deliver silent push notifications which will not trigger any alerts for your users.
 However, you can configure your messages to trigger a system alert at the time of message send.
-To specify the alert text you would like the recipient of a message to receive, you can leverage the `options` dictionary on [LYRMessage](/docs/api/ios#lyrmessage) by setting a value for the `LYRMessagePushNotificationAlertMessageKey` key.
+To specify the alert text you would like the recipient of a message to receive, you set the `options` dictionary when initializing the [LYRMessage](/docs/api/ios#lyrmessage) object.
+In the `options` dictionary you will need to set push text as the value for the `LYRMessagePushNotificationAlertMessageKey` key.
 This will tell the Layer Push Notification service to deliver a Text APN and trigger an alert for the user.

 The following demonstrates setting the alert text to be the same as the text of the message being sent.